OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-2-understanding-git/quiz/quiz.md

                     "The place where you actively make changes to project files", "A location where Git backups your old project versions" ],
-                correctAnswer: 2,
+                explanations: [
-                explanation: "The working directory is where you make changes to files before staging them."
+                    "Commits are stored in the repository, not the working directory.", "Git doesn't sync automatically to the cloud.", "The working directory is where you modify files before staging.", "That's handled by the repository."
+                ],
+                correctAnswer: 2
             },
             {
                 question: "What Git command is used to show the status of your files?",